Machine Guards

 - Gate Barriers

-- Gate barriers function as protective enclosures at the point of operation.
-If the gate is not securely closed, the machine cannot begin its cycle, ensuring that workers remain at a safe distance before activation.
+- Gate barriers act as protective enclosures or gated access points at the point of operation.
+When the gate is open or unsecured, the machine cannot cycle.
+This helps keep workers outside the hazard area until it is safe to proceed.

 - Radiofrequency Devices